vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^22]: Current is just flow of charge, and in this case is just movement of electrons through the external circuit.

 A photon leaves the hot solar surface aimed right at a PV panel on Earth.
 The photon can be any "color," distributed according to the Planck spectrum[^23] in Figure 13.1.
-The most probable wavelength for a 5,800 K blackbody- according to Eq.
-13.5- is ~0.5 μm, but it could reasonably be anywhere from 0.2-3 μm.
+The most probable wavelength for a 5,800 K blackbodyaccording to Eq.
+13.5is ~0.5 μm, but it could reasonably be anywhere from 0.2-3 μm.
 The atmosphere will knock out (absorb or scatter) most of the ultraviolet light before it reaches the panel, and some of the infrared light is absorbed in the atmosphere as well.
 But almost 75% of the energy[^24] makes it to the panel.
 What happens next depends on the wavelength.

 [^23]: The spectrum can be thought of as a probability distribution for photon wavelength, if picking out one photon.